Longhope

-The village falls in the 'Blaisdon and Longhope' electoral ward.
+The village falls in the Blaisdon and Longhope electoral ward.
 This ward has Longhope in the north and Blaisdon as its smaller southerly neighbour.
 The total ward population taken at the 2011 census was 1,754.

 May Hill is a prominent landmark and the ownership of the summit is vested with Longhope Parish Council.

 Little London is part of the Parish of Longhope and is found to the north of the village leading to the neighbouring village of Huntley.

-Little London received its name as many families from London were evacuated to the safety of the countryside during the Second World War.
-After the war, a number of the families stayed in Longhope and the surrounding areas.

 History

 The village was inhabited by the 11th century and the manor of Hope is mentioned in the Domesday Book.
 The village parish church, dedicated to All Saints, dates back to Norman times.
 The arms of William III hang above the door and lower parts of the four-stage west tower are late Norman, as is one window.
 There exists also, in the north transept, an effigy of a priest which is dated to circa 1300.
 The porch and several windows are early 14th century.
 The church was extensively restored during the 1860s when the north vestries were added and the tower was partially rebuilt.

 Opposite the church, Court Leet was once the local court with the adjacent half-timbered cottage being the gaol.
 Another house of historic interest is Royal Spring, where Charles I is said to have stopped for refreshment in 1642 after the Battle of Powick Bridge during the English Civil War.

 Longhope station opened in 1855 with the line it was located on, being the Hereford, Ross and Gloucester Railway (part of the Great Western Railway) linking Ross-on-Wye and Grange Court and thence to Gloucester.
 Longhope station was used in season to export locally produced jam and fruit grown locally.
 The station had a passing loop on what was a single track.
 The station has been demolished but the waiting room still remains.

 A cameo description of life in Longhope before World War I is given in a memoir by Arthur Bullock.
-He fondly recalled, 'I could hardly have chosen a better village to be born in than Longhope'.
-Among the reasons he gave were that the houses were 'sufficiently concentrated to give a sense of community and sufficiently scattered to give the citizens a sense of individuality'.
-He alluded to the frequent services run by the Great Western Railway, but noted, 'for shopping it was really not necessary to go outside the village as there were two good general stores with three small shops, two bakers, a post office, coal merchant, blacksmith and four public houses'.
-He also records that later 'Mrs Wright opened another general shop and news agency, and Mr C. Powell built a village hall which he called Latchen Room.
-There was a cricket team, football team, tennis club and choral society.'
+He fondly recalled, "I could hardly have chosen a better village to be born in than Longhope".
+Among the reasons he gave were that the houses were "sufficiently concentrated to give a sense of community and sufficiently scattered to give the citizens a sense of individuality".
+He alluded to the frequent services run by the Great Western Railway, but noted, "for shopping it was really not necessary to go outside the village as there were two good general stores with three small shops, two bakers, a post office, coal merchant, blacksmith and four public houses.
+He also records that later "Mrs Wright opened another general shop and news agency, and Mr C. Powell built a village hall which he called the Latchen Room.
+There was a cricket team, football team, tennis club and choral society."